culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: objectives

-- Brief History of panoeama photography
+- Brief History of panorama photography

-- Introduceing the definition of panorama photography and spherical panoramas
+- Introducing the definition of panorama photography and spherical panoramas

 ::::::::::::::::::::::::::::::::::::::::::::::::